Cabdiqani-Code/odin-recipes/README.md

 # odin-recipes
-Iam trying to build my first website, odin-recipes
+Iam trying to build my first website, odin-recipes.
+I can add different text styles to my pagesI  can also add paragraphs,heads ets.I can add links and pictures  too.
-Now I can manage the txt of my pages I can make paragraphs,bold and talic texts I can add links and pictures  to my pages
+Now I can add basic CSS files to my html files such as different colors,backgrounds,class and id.